 Once she’s located the perfect location, the agency takes over from there, working out all the other logistics.

-Once you accept an assignment, the staffing agency will take into consideration the type and length of assignment when determining where you will stay.
-Are you taking an assignment just for the weekend or have you chosen an assignment of 30 days or more?
-Maybe you’re picking up a locums shift to help out at your local hospital and are within driving distance to your own home.
+Once you accept an assignment, the staffing agency will take into consideration the type and length of the assignment when determining where you will stay.
+Are you taking an assignment just for the weekend or call, or have you chosen an assignment of 30 days or more?
+Maybe you’re picking up a locums shift to help out at your local hospital and are within driving distance of your own home.

 The following are general guidelines of what you can expect from most agencies for the different types of assignments:

 - A week or less – a standard hotel room with one bedroom and one standard bathroom

 - More than one week to up to 30 days – usually consists of a suite or larger hotel room with a kitchenette

 - Longer than 30 days – leased apartment with one bedroom and one bath, furnished with one TV and one bedroom set.
 Larger apartments with additional furnishings are often available as an upgrade.

 For shorter or longer assignments when there are fewer market options, Airbnb or other vacation rentals may be an option, but they tend to offer less flexibility and fewer protections.
 Occasionally, healthcare facilities have their housing that is available for use by locum tenens providers.

 Orthopedic surgeon Dr. Sonya Sloan has worked locum tenens for more than a decade and has stayed in a variety of housing types on her assignments.
 “I’ve stayed in a house.
 I’ve had apartments.
 I’ve had nice townhomes for longer stints.
 When my kids were younger, I actually took them with me and even a nanny,” she says.
 “Most recently, extended stay hotels are usually more the norm.”